datacarpentry/organization-genomics/episodes/01-tidiness.md

 > ## Discussion
 > With the person next to you, discuss:
 >
-> What kinds of data and information have you generated before you send your DNA/RNA off for sequencing?
+> What kinds of data and information have you generated before you sent your DNA/RNA off for sequencing?
 >
 > > ## Solution
 > > Types of files and information you have generated:
-> > - spreadsheet or tabular data with the data from your experiment and whatever you were measuring for your study
+> > - Spreadsheet or tabular data with the data from your experiment and whatever you were measuring for your study.
-> > - lab notebook notes about how you conducted those experiments
+> > - Lab notebook notes about how you conducted those experiments.
-> > - spreadsheet or tabular data about the samples you sent off for sequencing.
+> > - Spreadsheet or tabular data about the samples you sent off for sequencing.
 Sequencing centers often have a particular format they need with the name of the sample, DNA concentration and other information.
-> > - lab notebook notes about how you prepared the DNA/RNA for sequencing and what type of sequencing you're doing, e.g. paired end Illumina HiSeq.
+> > - Lab notebook notes about how you prepared the DNA/RNA for sequencing and what type of sequencing you're doing, e.g. paired end Illumina HiSeq.
 > > There likely will be other ideas here too.
 > > Was this more information and data than you were expecting?
 > {: .solution}
 {: .challenge}

-All of the data and information just discussed can be considered metadata, data about the data.
+All of the data and information just discussed can be considered metadata, i.e. data about the data.
 We want to follow a few guidelines for metadata.

 ## Notes